flecoqui/TestFunctionRestAPI/README.md

 The service called: "{namePrefix}acrwebapia" will expose a prometheus counter called "{namePrefix}acrwebapia_http_request".
 The service called: "{namePrefix}acrwebapib" will expose a prometheus counter called "{namePrefix}acrwebapib_http_request".

-Those counter will be used to trigger the autoscale mecanism.
+Those counter will be used to trigger the autoscale mechanism.
 The autoscale rule is define the file keda-prometheus.yaml

         apiVersion: keda.k8s.io/v1alpha1